weathersmm/InCheckUPDATE/content/_index.md

       a: Yes, all InCheck products are HIPAA-compliant, ensuring data security and privacy.

     - q: What makes InCheck tools Enterprise Grade?
-      a: Our tools are built to be Enterprise Grade, focusing on security, reliability, and accuracy.
+      a: Our tools are built to be Enterprise Grade, focusing on accuracy, security, and reliability.
 We implement best security practices and utilize robust infrastructure to ensure your data and tool usage are secure and reliable, backed by service level agreements (SLAs) typically offering 99% uptime.
 We also invest heavily in validating our data and systems, leveraging our industry-leading expertise in Cybersecurity, Infrastructure, Software Development, and AI/ML to achieve a high level of accuracy, targeting 99% accuracy in our tools' actions and responses.

     - q: Are the recommendations and translations verified?
       a: Yes, all insights provided by Nova, Rampart, and Angel are verified by experienced EMS and healthcare providers and powered by Actual Intelligence to ensure accuracy and reliability.